POW-Software/ByteSync/README.md

 ---

 ## Support
 If you encounter any issues, please open an [issue](https://github.com/POW-Software/ByteSync/issues) on GitHub.
-For other questions, feel free to reach out at [contact@pow-software.com].

 ---